-Honestly, who doesn’t like owls? (well…probably rodents) Owls have been a hugely popular collecting genre for ages, and Cybis depicted them seven different times in porcelain.
+Honestly, who doesn’t like owls? (well…probably rodents) Owls have been a hugely popular collecting genre for ages, and Cybis depicted them several times in porcelain.

 The Cybis owl that shows up in countless collections and online sales is their iconic Baby Owl which was introduced in 1957.
 This adorable owlet is the longest-running sculpture that Cybis ever offered, and his original issue price of $25 increased to $195 over the ensuing 60 years.
 As this image shows, there are often slight variations in ‘perch’ colors between one owl and another which is to be expected since each Cybis sculpture is completely hand painted.
 By the way, this piece is sometimes offered for sale as ‘baby screech owl’ or ‘baby snowy owl’ but it was never identified by Cybis as being any particular species.
 He/she is definitely not a screech owl (none have white plumage) nor even a snowy owl because snowies don’t turn their typical white until they’re quite a bit older than this.
 The Baby Owl is 4.25” high; it was never issued on a base although at one time I owned one which Cybis had mounted on a square dark wood base (unfortunately I no longer have a photograph).

 The rare but very badly photographed Baby Owl shown above is an artist’s proof done in brown.
 It was sold at auction some years ago along with an example of the standard white version in the same lot.

 This holiday version of the Baby Owl, issued in the late 1980s, appears on a 1988 list named as Owl ‘Snowy’ for $150 and is now retired.